 It isn’t too hard to keep things in focus.

-Having the F 2.8 aperture has definitely saved my ass many times low for daytime shots in dark environments.
+Having the F 2.8 aperture has saved my ass many times low for daytime shots in dark environments.

-So these 7-10-millimeter lenses said in the review are equivalent to a 14 to 28-millimeter lens on a full-frame camera, so you’re doing something like this to get really wide.
+So these 7-10-millimeter lenses said in the review are equivalent to a 14 to 28-millimeter lens on a full-frame camera, so you’re doing something like this to get wide.

-I thoroughly recommend this lens 100%; it’s just been a lifesaver for me; it’s got me so much work.
+I recommend this lens 100%; it’s just been a lifesaver for me; it’s got me so much work.

 This is 7.5 millimeters F2 lenses for micro four-thirds.
-It is my absolute go-to lens for real estate.

 One of the first things is the size.
-How small this thing is one of the reasons that I got into Micro Four Thirds in the first place was because of the size of the bodies and the lenses.
+How small this thing is, one of the reasons that I got into Micro Four Thirds in the first place was because of the size of the bodies and the lenses.

 I run this on a gimbal all the time, and this paired with my GH5 s, gives me unbelievable results from real estate.